dannynelson/guitar-quest/README.md

 TODO:

-- create way for people to buy lessons with credits (and schedule the lesson?)
-- update notifications
+x send notifcations from a guitarquest email x update notifications
 - handle permissions and restricting pages
 - stup email confirmation, and email notifications for piece comments/grades and new quests, lesson payment confirmation, and email unsubscribe page
-- update notification text
-- make sure username and password are secure
-- don't include history in default response
+- make sure username and password are secure x don't include history in default response
-- site still logs out pretty frequently (it should almost never log out?)
+- site still logs out pretty frequently (it should almost never log out?) x add a banner image and copy to landing page
-- quest credits should be based on level
-- add a banner image and copy to landing page
 - clean up account page
 - follow all deployment and security todos below
 - always center quests
 - allow filtering pieces
+- rename quest to challenge everywhere
+- create way for people to buy lessons with credits (and schedule the lesson?)
+- email confirmation when subscribing
+- quest credits should be based on level
+- update notification text
+- create page for adding pieces

+- add about and features on landing page
 - restyle the account page to include more info (credits, level, photo?)
 - require monthly payment beyond level 2?
 - mobile view doesnt work